-The Institute for Grapevine Breeding Geilweilerhof in Siebeldingen (Pfalz-Germany) emerged from two institutions that were founded independently of each other in the 1920s.
-In 1924, August Ludowici (1866-1945), the last private owner of the Geilweilerhof, donated vineyards to the Palatinate Wine Growers' Association free of charge.
-Two years later, Peter Morio (1887-1960), a councillor of agriculture, founded the branch "vine breeding" of the Bavarian State Institute for Viticulture, Fruit Growing and Horticulture in Würzburg on this property.
-In the same year, Dr. Erwin Baur (1875-1933) founded the Kaiser Wilhelm Institute for Breeding Research in Müncheberg (Mark Brandenburg), and Dr. Bernhard Husfeld (1900-1970) became head of the vine breeding department.
-Both Morio and Husfeld subsequently worked intensively on breeding grape varieties resistant to phylloxera and both types of mildew.
-After the Second World War Husfeld moved his breeding material to the Geilweilerhof.
-The company he founded leased the farm and founded the "Research Institute for Grapevine Breeding".
-Husfeld headed the institute until 1970, after which his assistant of many years, Dr. Gerhardt Alleweldt (1927-2005), took over the management.
+The Institute for Vine Breeding Geilweilerhof in Siebeldingen (Palatinate-Germany) emerged from two institutions that were founded independently of each other in the 1920s.
+In 1924, August Ludowici (1866-1945), the last private owner of the Geilweilerhof, gave vineyard land to the Palatinate Winegrowers' Association free of charge.
+Two years later, the agricultural councillor Peter Morio (1887-1960) founded the "Rebenzüchtung" (vine breeding) branch of the Bavarian State Institute for Viticulture, Fruit Growing and Horticulture in Würzburg on this property.
+In the same year, the Kaiser Wilhems Institute for Breeding Research was founded in Müncheberg (Mark Brandenburg) by Dr Erwin Baur (1875-1933), and Dr Bernhard Husfeld (1900-1970) was put in charge of the vine breeding department.
+Both Peter Morio and Bernhard Husfeld subsequently worked intensively on breeding grapevine varieties that were resistant to phylloxera and the two mildew species.
+After the Second World War, Husfeld moved his breeding material to the Geilweilerhof.
+The company he founded leased the farm and established the "Research Institute for Vine Breeding".
+Husfeld presided over the institute until 1970, after which his long-time assistant Dr Gerhardt Alleweldt (1927-2005) took over.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl